updated by Tracy Achen, FAQ answers by Brette Sember

 Brette's Answer: No, he can't change it unless you agree.
 He can attempt to present it to the court, but if it is not the signed, initialed agreement it isn't valid and you need to approve.

 Cecilia's Question: My brother agreed to pay $1000 in child support and $1000 a month for alimony during mediation.
 They did the initial sign and then they were told that the papers would go back and forth to finalize and then be filed in court.
-The next day my brother lost his job making the child support and the alimony impossible.
+The next day my brother lost his job, making the amount of child support and alimony impossible to pay.
 Does he have to go to court to get this changed (even though it hasn't been filed)?
 Is it too late or can he change it?

 Brette's Answer: They should return to mediation to work out a new plan.
 Nothing is final until a court orders it.

 Kathie's Question: My husband and I settled at mediation almost a month ago and the paperwork is set to go before the Judge next month.
 However, I had to terminate my attorney as I could no longer afford her services.
-I just found out that my husband has stocks that he has sold for over $9,000.00.
-I do not know how much stock he has left, but this was not addressed at mediation, nor was it listed on his financial affidavit.
+I just found out that my husband has stocks that weren't addressed at mediation, nor were they listed on his financial affidavit.
 Can I have the mediation paperwork voided because he lied and ask the Judge to have this issue reviewed?

 Brette's Answer: You can have it withdrawn.
 You're going to need an attorney though if you plan to go trial on this.